gromov1c/cat-carousel-IG/README.md

-# cat-carousel-template
-Template for Cat Carousel project
+# Cat Carousel Showcase

-Project documenation available <a  href="https://docs.google.com/document/d/1_VmCJQw_y9eH9fkwyC0K7s-id76_aAevMSjWpNDrksM/edit?usp=sharing" target="_blank">here</a>.
+Small CS-293 Networks and Web Development projects that uses PHP to display a cat carousel from the Cat API.